Rook placements and orbit harmonics: Sign cancellation

-Therefore, the sign-free formula in Proposition~\ref{prop:bad-ver-pos-formula} helps us obtain the following isomorphisms, which are unclear from the signed formula in Theorem~\ref{thm:grad-str}. \begin{proposition} For $0\le d\le r<\min\{m,n\}$, if further $d\le\min\{m,n\}-r-1$ we have the $\symm_n\times\symm_m$-module isomorphism
+Therefore, the sign-free formula in Proposition~\ref{prop:bad-ver-pos-formula} helps us obtain the following isomorphisms, which are unclear from the signed formula in Theorem~\ref{thm:grad-str}. \begin{proposition} For $0\le d\le r<\min\{m,n\}$ such that $d\le\min\{m,n\}-r-1$, we have the $\symm_n\times\symm_m$-module isomorphism

 \end{proposition} \begin{proof} Note that the right-hand side of Lemma~\ref{lem:surj-to-isom} does not depend on $r$.
-Consequently, the application of Lemma~\ref{lem:surj-to-isom} to $R(\ZZZ_{n,m,r})_d$ and $R(\ZZZ_{n,m,r+1})_d$ yields what we desire. \end{proof} \begin{remark} Proposition~\ref{prop:surj-to-isom} indicates that all the surjections $\twoheadrightarrow$ under the straight line $d=\min\{m,n\}-r$ in Figure~\ref{fig:graded-surj} can be replaced with isomorphisms $\cong$.
+Consequently, the application of Lemma~\ref{lem:surj-to-isom} to $R(\ZZZ_{n,m,r})_d$ and $R(\ZZZ_{n,m,r+1})_d$ yields what we desire. \end{proof} \begin{remark} Proposition~\ref{prop:surj-to-isom} is also immediate from Proposition~\ref{prop:ideal-equal}, since the degrees of the last three types of generators mentioned in Definition~\ref{def:ideal} are greater than $d$. \end{remark} \begin{remark} Proposition~\ref{prop:surj-to-isom} indicates that all the surjections $\twoheadrightarrow$ under the straight line $d=\min\{m,n\}-r$ in Figure~\ref{fig:graded-surj} can be replaced with isomorphisms $\cong$.
 Take $\min\{m,n\}=6$ for example.
 Represent each of the modules in Figure~\ref{fig:graded-surj} using either $\circ$ or $\star$.
 Then all the stars in the same row of the diagram below can be connected by isomorphisms.

 \end{remark}